A Network Formation Model Based on Subgraphs: Proofs

-First, note that $ 1- (1-\beta_{T}^n)^{x}$ is the probability that some link is formed as part of at least one triangle out of $x$ possible triangles that could have it as an edge (independently of whether it also forms directly).
+\begin{proof}[{\bf Proof of Proposition \ref{prop:Links-Triangles-SUGM}}] First, note that $ 1- (1-\beta_{T})^{x}$ is the probability that some link is formed as part of at least one triangle out of $x$ possible triangles that could have it as an edge (independently of whether it also forms directly).

 Next, note that the probability that a link forms conditional on some particular triangle that it could be a part of {\sl not forming} is\footnote{That is, consider a given pair of nodes $i,j$ and a third node $k$.
 Consider the probability that link $ij$ is formed conditional on triangle $ijk$ not forming directly as a triangle.}